Probate Solicitors Stockport

 Where there is a potential Inheritance Liability it is very important to get advice early on in the process, it may be possible to reduce the amount of tax due by careful planning.
 Assets will need to be valued, tax calculated and of course paid.

 We can help you with this process.
-Whether you just want a solicitor to prepare the forms for you so that you can then deal with the assets yourself or need someone to handle the whole process including completing the relevant forms, collecting in the assets, paying debts and distributing the estate we can assist.
+Whether you just want a probate solicitors to prepare the forms for you so that you can then deal with the assets yourself or need someone to handle the whole process including completing the relevant forms, collecting in the assets, paying debts and distributing the estate we can assist.

 We offer a fixed fee for just completing the forms and reasonable hourly rates for managing the whole process.